Aloe Vera Soft Mushy Leaves — Causes and Fixes

 Symptoms

-- leaves turning translucent or water-soaked
+- a leaf turning translucent or taking on a water-soaked appearance

-- leaves yellowing before going mushy
+- leaves yellowing in the days before they turn mushy

 Causes